VitorMiguelPS/google-books-api-consumer/README.md

 ### Environment variables

 In this project I'm using one environment variable named "REACT_APP_API_YOUTUBE".
 Create a file named ".env" with this variable to run project.
+The value of this variable must be generated in [Google Developers Portal](https://cloud.google.com/docs/authentication/api-keys?visit_id=637618613380047962-2768321852&rd=1).

 ## Command lines the run project